-Staff Analysis: As discussed in prior issues, staff is recommending an increase in water system revenue requirements of 0.95%.
-Staff does not believe that the recommended increase will be sufficient to result in a repression of consumption.
-The Commission does not make repression adjustments to wastewater systems due to the nondiscretionary nature of residential wastewater usage.
+As discussed in previously in this Order, we find an increase in water system revenue requirements of 0.95% is appropriate.
+We do not find that the approved increase is sufficient to result in a repression of consumption.
+This Commission does not make repression adjustments to wastewater systems due to the nondiscretionary nature of residential wastewater usage.
 Therefore, no repression adjustment is appropriate.